nrymarz/js-dragon-rpg/README.md

 ## Development
 I used VSCode's Liveserver to run the dragon-rpg.html page with a live server which is neccessary due to CORS problems.
 Other than that, there are no external libraries neccessary to run this app.

+## Check It Out
+Watch a demonstration of this application here: https://www.youtube.com/watch?v=ZhbnOaCcE2E